ibis-project/ibis/docs/source/user_guide/backends/omnisci.rst

 Best practices
 --------------

-- Use `Numpy` starndard for docstring: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard
+- Use `Numpy` standard for docstrings: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard
 - Use `format` string function to format a string instead of `%` statement.